microbiomedata/metaMAGs/docs/index.rst

 A JSON file containing the following:

 1. the number of CPUs requested
+2. The number of threads used by pplacer (Use lower number to reduce the memory usage)
-2. the path to the output directory
+3. the path to the output directory
-3. the project name
+4. the project name
-4. the path to the Metagenome Assembled Contig fasta file (FNA)
+5. the path to the Metagenome Assembled Contig fasta file (FNA)
-5. the path to the Sam/Bam file from read mapping back to contigs (SAM.gz or BAM)
+6. the path to the Sam/Bam file from read mapping back to contigs (SAM.gz or BAM)
-6. the path to contigs functional annotation result (GFF)
+7. the path to contigs functional annotation result (GFF)
-7. the path to the text file which contains mapping of headers between SAM or BAM and GFF (ID in SAM/FNA<tab>ID in GFF)
+8. the path to the text file which contains mapping of headers between SAM or BAM and GFF (ID in SAM/FNA<tab>ID in GFF)
-8. the path to the database directory which includes *checkM_DB* and *GTDBTK_DB* subdirectories.
+9. the path to the database directory which includes *checkM_DB* and *GTDBTK_DB* subdirectories.
+10. (optional) scratch_dir: use --scratch_dir for gtdbtk disk swap to reduce memory usage but longer runtime

 An example JSON file is shown below::

     {
         "nmdc_mags.cpu":32,
+        "nmdc_mags.pplacer_cpu":1,
         "nmdc_mags.outdir":"/path/to/output",
         "nmdc_mags.proj_name":" Ga0482263",
         "nmdc_mags.contig_file":"/path/to/Ga0482263_contigs.fna ",
         "nmdc_mags.sam_file":"/path/to/pairedMapped_sorted.bam ",
         "nmdc_mags.gff_file":"/path/to/Ga0482263_functional_annotation.gff",
         "nmdc_mags.map_file":"/path/to/Ga0482263_contig_names_mapping.tsv",
-        "nmdc_mags.database":"/path/to/refdata"
+        "nmdc_mags.gtdbtk_database":"/path/to/GTDBTK_DB"
     }